AtsushiSakai/PythonRobotics/docs/modules/5_path_planning/grid_base_search/grid_base_search_main.rst

 This is a 2D grid based shortest path planning with Theta star algorithm.

+It offers an optimization over the A* algorithm to generate any-angle paths.
+Unlike A star, which always assigns a new node’s parent as the node it came from, Theta star checks for a line-of-sight (unblocked path) from an earlier node (typically the parent of the previous node) and assigns it directly if visible.
+This reduces cost by replacing staggered segments with straight lines.

+As a result, Theta star produces shorter, smoother paths than A star, ideal for ground or aerial robots operating in continuous environments where smoother motion enables higher acceleration and reduced travel time.

 .. image:: https://github.com/AtsushiSakai/PythonRoboticsGifs/raw/master/PathPlanning/ThetaStar/animation.gif

 In the animation, each cyan arrow represents a node pointing to its parent.